howerj/forth-cpu/info/eforth/eForth.md

 controlled by the radix value stored in the user variable BASE.

-Since BASE is a user variable, the user can select any reasonable radix for entering numbers  into the computer and format ting numbers to be shown to the user.
+Since BASE is a user variable, the user can select any reasonable radix for entering numbers  into the computer and formatting numbers to be shown to the user.
 Most programming languages can handle a small set of radices, like decimal, octal, hexadecimal and binary.